Tip type, tip type. Without our beloved gaming keyboards, we wouldn’t have the rhythmic clacking of keys to enjoy. You know the sound.

 CONS: – No programmable macros – LED lighting can be too bright

 It may be one of the more unique designs we’ve showcased on this list of the best cheap gaming keyboards.
 It’s also one of the more versatile and feature-rich.

 The Cougar CORE EX looks like a keyboard without the outer layer of protection, and it’s that design that almost makes it more of an efficient piece of gaming equipment.
 No bulky shell to get in the way, leaving nothing but the clacking of mechanical keys.

 Function shortcuts, anti-ghosting keystrokes, and hybrid mechanical switches create an environment fit for gaming.
 Swap out the WASD and arrow keys to better suit your style of play and go back to dominating the arena.
-With no shell to get in the way, the LED lighting is vibrant, maybe to a fault.
+With no shell to get in the way, the RGB lighting is vibrant, maybe to a fault.

 PROS: – Rubber dome for comfort and durability – Anti-ghosting keystrokes – 6 dedicated macro keys – 3 programmable profiles